These bright stuffed zucchini boats loaded with Mediterranean favorites like tomatoes, feta, and fresh herbs can be ready in 20 minutes or less!

 - Brush zucchini generously with extra virgin olive oil on both sides.
 Season zucchini (particularly flesh side) with salt, freshly ground pepper, and oregano.

 - Place zucchini, flesh-side down, on the preheated grill (or indoor griddle).
 Grill for 3 to 5 minutes until soft and nicely charred, then turn on back side and grill for another 3 to 5 minutes until this side is also tender and gains some color.
 (If using an indoor skillet or griddle, you may need to adjust heat to medium-high.)

 - Remove zucchini from heat and let cool enough to handle.

-- To create zucchini boats, use a small spoon to scoop out the flesh into a small bowl (do not discard.)
+- To create zucchini boats, use a small spoon to scoop out the flesh (do not discard).
 Squeeze all liquid out of zucchini flesh (you might use a linen kitchen towel or paper towel to do this.)

 - Spoon the filling mixture into the prepared zucchini boats and arrange on a serving platter.
 Enjoy!

 - Cook's Tips: You can cut the zucchini halves crosswise to create smaller "boats" that can be easily picked up by hand.
 This is ideal if you're serving a larger crowd as an appetizer (yields 12 instead of 6).

 - Cook's Tip: Grill zucchini until tender and nicely charred - this brings out the delicious flavor!

 - Cook's Tip: A drizzle of Greek Tzatziki sauce really seals the deal on these zucchini boats.
 Find recipe for homemade Tzatziki here.

 - Make Ahead Option: You can grill the zucchini ahead of time, then when ready to serve, follow recipe from step #5.